Mary Brigid Martin PhD, CNE, CTN-A, FNP-BC, NPD-BC, FTNSS

 Fort Lauderdale, FL

-Transcultural caring nursing theory, international nursing, global health, Muslim health care, primary care, social justice, quantitative research, assessment of learning outcomes
+Transcultural nursing theory, graduate nursing education, advanced practice, professional development, international nursing, global health, social justice, quantitative research

 Languages spoken, read/write*: